 Almost any form of exercise can act as a stress reliever.
 Being active can not only help you maintain a healthy weight, but also boost your endorphins, or “feel-good” hormones, and help you to balance all the demands of an exhausting work schedule and busy family life.
 Learn how to create an exercise routine to lower stress with 7 simple steps.

 Create an Exercise Routine to Lower Stress

 There are many forms of exercise that help relieve stress.
-Adopting an active lifestyle can help to take your mind off of everyday worries and give you a jolt of endorphins, the “feel good” chemicals in our brains.
+Adopting an active lifestyle can help to take your mind off of everyday worries and put more pep in your step.